jaimecruz21/loc8/Readme.md

 ```bash
 docker-compose build && docker-compose up -d
 ```

-Then interface will be available in http://localhost
+Demo interface will be available in browser by http://localhost